moaatt2/resume_generator/README.md

 ## Data File Formats

-A single `YAML` or `JSON` data file can represent either a single resume or multiple resuemes depending on the format.
+A single `YAML` or `JSON` data file can represent either a single resume or multiple resumes depending on the format.
 Please consult the appropriate reference to determine the correct format for your file.

 ### Single Version